 This series of eight blog posts by Melissa Ott about the Santa Cruz Permaculture fall-winter 2017 Permaculture Design Course was originally posted on the Green Gal blog in April 2017.

-I am so grateful that David shared this advice and that I signed up for the course.
-I got to know some amazing people, learned some new methods for observing the world around me, found out about some really practical methods for designing systems, and cannot wait for my next opportunity to design a space with what I learned in the course!
+I am grateful that David shared this advice and that I signed up for the course!
+Throughout the six months, I met some amazing people and learned new methods for observing the world around me.
+I gained new strategies for planning and designing and look forward to my next opportunity to put what I learned into practice!

 The Permaculture Flower (PermaculturePrinciples.com)